Skip to main content

 The labelling on bottles of wines is often complicated and confusing.
-Different countries label things differently, and, of course, in different languages.
+Countries label things differently and in a variety of languages.

 Some terms listed on wines are legal terms with specific meanings, but others are not legal and their meaning can therefore be ambiguous.